philipp90/metalsmith-assets/README.md

 metalsmith.use(assets({
   source: './assets', // relative to the working directory
-  destination: './assets' // relative to the build directory }));
+  destination: './assets', // relative to the build directory
+  skip: true  // optional (default: false) skip/do not copy already existing files }));
 ```